Abdurrahiman Bafaki Tangal

-Abdurrahiman Bafaqi Thangal (1905—1973), honorific Sayyid, title Ba Faqih, was an Indian community leader and politician from Kerala.
-Until his death in the early 1970s, Bafaqi Thangal remained the most prominent Muslim political leader in Kerala.
-He is generally credited with transforming the perception of Indian Union Muslim League inside Kerala.
+Abdul Rahman Bafakhy Thangal (1905–1973) was an Indian community leader and politician from Kerala.
+Until his death in the early 1973, Bafakhy Thangal remained the most prominent Muslim political leader in Kerala.
+He is generally credited with transforming the perception of the Indian Union Muslim League inside Kerala.

-Abdurrahiman Bafaqi Thangal belonged to a sayyid family of jurists (the "Ba Faqih") in north Kerala.
+Bafakhy Thangal belonged to a sayyid family of jurists (the "Ba Faqih") in north Kerala.
 The Yemeni-origin family was settled in Kerala in the early 18th century.
-The Bafaqi Thangals were also a prominent business family of the city of Calicut (by being international rice dealers).
+The Bafakhy Thangals were also a prominent business family in the city of Kozhikode by being international rice traders.

-Bafaqi Thangal was born to Abdul Qadir Bafaqi Thangal and Fathima Mulla Beevi on 19 February 1906 at Koyilandy.
-After the studies at Ponnani, he moved to the lucrative export business at Calicut, became a powerful Calicut businessman and eventually established the Bafaqi and Company at Yangon, Myanmar.
+Bafakhy Thangal was born to Abdul Qadir Bafakhy Thangal and Fathima Mulla Beevi on 19 February 1905 at Koyilandy.
+After studies at Ponnani, he moved to the lucrative export business at Calicut, became a prominent businessman, and eventually established the Bafaqi & Co. at Yangon, Myanmar.

-Bafaqi Thangal entered active politics in 1936 as a campaigner against an All-India Muslim League candidate from Kozhikode-Kurumbranad Constituency.
+Bafakhy Thangal entered active politics in 1936 as a campaigner against an All-India Muslim League candidate from Kozhikode-Kurumbranad Constituency.
 He subsequently joined the League (1938), and rapidly rose to become the President of the Malabar Muslim League.
 He also helped to persuade Panakkad Pukkoya Thangal, a sayyid community leader from South Malabar, to join the League.
 When Kerala State was formed in 1956, he was chosen as the President of the Kerala State Muslim League.

-Bafaqi Thangal also served as the leader of the Samastha Kerala Jamiyyat al-Ulama.
+Bafakhy Thangal also served as the leader of the Samastha Kerala Jamiyyat al-Ulama.
 He is remembered for his organisation of the sector of madarasa education (institutions where children receive basic Islamic education) in Kerala.